Cosplay: Cosplay models

 Cosplay has influenced the advertising industry, in which cosplayers are often used for event work previously assigned to agency models.
 Some cosplayers have thus transformed their hobby into profitable, professional careers.
 Japan's entertainment industry has been home to the professional cosplayers since the rise of Comiket and Tokyo Game Show.
 The phenomenon is most apparent in Japan but exists to some degree in other countries as well.
 Professional cosplayers who profit from their art may experience problems related to copyright infringement.

 A cosplay model, also known as a cosplay idol, cosplays costumes for anime and manga or video game companies.
 Good cosplayers are viewed as fictional characters in the flesh, in much the same way that film actors come to be identified in the public mind with specific roles.
 Cosplayers have modeled for print magazines like Cosmode and a successful cosplay model can become the brand ambassador for companies like Cospa.
 Some cosplay models can achieve significant recognition.
 While there are many significant cosplay models, Yaya Han was described as having emerged "as a well-recognized figure both within and outside cosplay circuits".
 Jessica Nigri, used her recognition in cosplay to gain other opportunities such as voice acting and her own documentary on Rooster Teeth.
 Liz Katz used her fanbase to take her cosplay from a hobby to a successful business venture, sparking debate through the cosplay community whether cosplayers should be allowed to fund and profit from their work.

 In the 2000s, cosplayers started to push the boundaries of cosplay into eroticism paving the way to "erocosplay".
-The advent of social media coupled with crowdfuding platforms like Patreon and OnlyFans have allowed cosplay models to turn cosplay into profitable full-time careers.
+The advent of social media coupled with crowdfunding platforms like Patreon and OnlyFans have allowed cosplay models to turn cosplay into profitable full-time careers.

+During protests

+During various protests, cosplaying as a satirization of important people and political events.
+In Myanmar various protests after the 2021 coup d'état various protests occurred with cosplayers.
+Youth groups protested on the roads by wearing cosplay costumes, skirts, wedding dresses, and other unusual clothing for daily life while holding signboards and vinyl banners that break with the country's more traditional protest messages for the purpose of grabbing attention from both domestic and international press media.
+Other times fictional characters are used to convey a message such as women dressing like characters from The Handmaid's Tale to protest bodily restrictions in the United States.